Partial regularity of almost minimizing rectifiable G chains in Hilbert space: Regularity of almost minimizer

 On the other side, \eqref{projectiongood2} implies that for any

 there is an $x' \in \spt(T) \cap \B(0,r)$ with $|x-x'| < \bc_{\ref{betainftysmall2}}r\epsilon^{\frac{1}{4(m+2)}}$.
 Hence

 \end{proof}

 The following result shows that almost monotonic chains have neighborhoods that are Reifenberg flat.
-The assumption on the almost constant densities will be justified below in Lemma~\ref{almostconstdensitieslem} for nearly monotonic chains if we assume that $G$ is discrete.
+The assumption on the almost constant densities will be justified below in Lemma~\ref{almostconstdensitieslem} for nearly monotonic chains if we have a discreteness assumption on $G$.
 Moreover an almost monotonic chain is nearly monotonic because of Lemma~\ref{nearlymonotonic}.